nuzcraft/rot.js-tutorial/README.md

 ### 2020.01.28
 Heyo!
 Today, we start on part 12, the 'weapons and wearables' section.
 I'm pretty pumped about this.
 Weapons and armor are some of the coolest things in games.

+This part went a little slow - I was a bit distracted most of the time.
+But hey, this opened the doors for a lot of cool stuff we can do with weapons and armors down the line.
+I really liked that we made items multi-purpose.

 ### 2020.01.27
 Alrighty, today we're going to start on Part 11, adding a hunger system.
 I'm very interested to see how this goes, as well as how we implement using items.